fisadev/simpyt/docs/pages.md

 ```

 As you can see, buttons can either just simulate a single keyboard/joystick event, or run complex scripts.

-More examples and full docs full docs on the actions that buttons can run here: [here](https://github.com/fisadev/simpyt/blob/main/docs/actions.md).
+More examples and full docs full docs on the actions that they can run here: [here](https://github.com/fisadev/simpyt/blob/main/docs/actions.md).

 # Global page attributes